 Consider contracting VA companies.
 They usually subject their candidates to a background check, a thorough hiring process, care about professional background of their employees.
 Once both quality and price tag matter to you, try applying for virtual assistant services from Ukraine or, to be on the safe side, a company with an office in the location you do business in.

 Once you’ve contracted a virtual assistant agency you may rest assured that your task manager has been carefully vetted by an employer.
 Though, to put your mind at rest schedule an interview, look through a list of references and decide for yourself whether a person will make a trustworthy virtual administrative assistant.

-3. whether VA works from office or from home
+3. Whether VA works from the office or from home

 A company office is usually equipped with surveillance camera and more advanced secure IT as opposed to personal unsecured computer an employee uses at home.

 Choose one more protective measure aimed at secure virtual assistance and sign non-disclosure agreement (NDA) restricting use and dissemination of confidential information by your virtual assistant.
 Since this legal agreement enforces penalty claimed from your virtual assistant’s employer, you get another warranty that your task manager is kept under necessary scrutiny.